 3. We only have a few rules for bringing pets: your pet must be current on all age-appropriate shots or you should plan to have your pet’s immunizations updated at the event; low-cost vaccinations and microchipping are offered on-site.
 Please note: the abbreviated medical exam that your pet will have at the event (if you plan to get low-cost vaccinations) should not take the place of an annual complete wellness exam done by your own veterinarian.

 These immunization requirements only apply to dogs and cats.
 A rabies tag with the year stamped is acceptable as proof of vaccinations, as are blood titer results for those pet parents who don’t immunize annually.
 Dogs must be on a fixed lead or a locked retractable lead, no longer than 6 feet, at all times.
 No female pets in heat can attend.
-You’ll be required to sign a pet waiver at the entrance, but you can avoid waiting in line by visiting the Holiday Pet Expo website to fill out your pet waiver form in advance.
+You’ll be required to sign a pet waiver at the entrance, but you can avoid waiting in line by visiting the Winter Wonderland Pet Expo website to fill out your pet waiver form in advance.

 4. Once inside, stop by the prize entry table to register for awesome giveaways and prizes from an abundance of exhibitors.
 Does your pet have an amazing talent or enjoy being the center of attention?
 Make sure to enter them in the pet talent and costume contests.
 These popular events (and the great winning prize packages) draw a large crowd!